galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_monocle3-rstudio/tutorial.md

 ![Plot of variation in gene expression vs PCA components, decreasing exponentially.](../../images/scrna-casestudy-monocle/pca_plot.jpg " Plot of variation in gene expression vs PCA components.")

 The plot shows that actually using more than ~100 PCs captures only a small amount of additional variation.
 However, if we look at how the cells are plotted on 2D graph when using different values of PCs, it is easier to imagine how the `num_dim` actually affects the output.
 Therefore, for this demonstration we will use the value of 210, which, compared to the results from the previous tutorial, makes the most sense for our dataset.
-However, it will take quite some time to run this, and this is why generally smaller PCs are preferable.
+However, it will take quite some time to run this, and this is why generally smaller PCs are preferable, so feel free to use `num_dim` value around 100 to accelerate preprocessing and compare the results.

 ![Six plots showing only the shaded shape of how the cells are clustered depending on the num_dim argument.
 The general trend is maintained though.](../../images/scrna-casestudy-monocle/num_dim.jpg "The "shape" of the plot showing how the cells are clustered depending on the 'num_dim' argument.")